top of page

 "Conservation is a state of harmony between men and land." - Aldo Leopold

-Leopold's Preserve is a 380-acre park located in Haymarket, Virginia.
-The Preserve features 7 miles of walking trails and 35 interpretive signs that highlight the natural and historic features of the property.
-The trails are free to access and open to the public every day from dawn until dusk.
-The Preserve sees 10,000 visits annually from across Northern Virginia.
-It is a popular location for hiking, running, bird watching, plein air painting, forest bathing, and other outdoor activities.
+Leopold's Preserve is a 380-acre park located in Haymarket, Virginia, about 35 miles west of Washington, DC.
+The Preserve features a 7-mile trail system that allows visitors to explore diverse habitats, scenic overlooks, and historic sites.
+Our trails are free to access and open to the public every day from dawn until dusk.
+Leopold's Preserve is a popular location for hiking, running, bird watching, plein air painting, forest bathing, and other outdoor activities.
+It has earned recognition as a top wildlife-watching spot from the Virginia Department of Wildlife Resources and sees more than 10,000 visits annually.

 Leopold's Preserve is not a state or county park - it is privately owned and managed by the White House Farm Foundation (WHFF), a 501(c)(3) nonprofit foundation with a focus on conservation and education.
-WHFF handles all maintenance, improvement, and habitat restoration projects at Leopold's Preserve.
-In addition, they offer frequent educational and volunteer programs at the Preserve for the public to enjoy.
+The White House Farm Foundation is committed to conserving native habitats, combatting invasive species, and protecting threatened landscapes at Leopold’s Preserve and beyond.
+WHFF sponsors dozens of free educational programs each year at the Preserve which cover ecology, conservation, and local history, aiming to make environmental education more accessible.
+The White House Farm Foundation is financially supported by the Plein Family Charitable Trust.

 The inspiration behind Leopold's Preserve was a man considered by many as the father of wildlife management and of the United States' wilderness system -- Aldo Leopold.
 Throughout his life he played many roles: wildlife manager, hunter, husband, father, naturalist, wilderness advocate, poet, scientist, philosopher, visionary and conservationist.
 His ideas about the relationship between people and nature continually inspire us.

-The origin of Leopold's Preserve was the sale and subsequent purchase of the South Market property - a 550-acre tract of land quietly nestled in the Rural Crescent but planned for industrial and commercial uses.
-The developer carved out just a slight portion of the land for a clustered residential community (the Villages of Piedmont), then protected the balance of the land for conservation and public enjoyment.
-The 380-acre balance, which is now Leopold's Preserve, is protected forever through a conservation easement held by the Northern Virginia Conservation Trust (NVCT).
+The origin of Leopold's Preserve was the sale and subsequent purchase of the South Market property - a 500-acre tract of land quietly nestled in the Rural Crescent but planned for industrial and commercial uses.
+The developer carved out a portion of the property for a clustered residential community (the Villages of Piedmont), then protected the balance of the land for conservation and public enjoyment.
+The 380-acre balance, which is now known as Leopold's Preserve, is protected forever through a conservation easement held by the Northern Virginia Conservation Trust (NVCT).

 Discover more about Leopold's Preserve by watching the video below!